 Paper Weaving and Quilling Ideas

 Paper strips are more fun than you’d think.
 You can weave, curl, and twist them into wild designs.
+Try experimenting with strips of different sizes for varied effects in weaving and quilling.
 Quilling art involves rolling, looping, curling, and twisting strips of paper to create shapes, allowing for intricate and beautiful designs that can be used for cards, decorations, or standalone art pieces.

 Looping is essential for creating intricate shapes in quilling art.